Tommy James and the Shondells: Hanky Panky

 Meanwhile, in 1965, Pittsburgh dance promoter Bob Mack had unearthed the forgotten single "Hanky Panky", playing it at various dance parties, and radio stations there touted it as an "exclusive".
-Listener response encouraged regular play, and demand soared.
+Listener response encouraged regular play and demand soared.
 Bootleggers responded by printing 80,000 black market copies of the recording, which were sold in Pennsylvania stores.

-James first learned of all this activity in April 1966 after getting a telephone call from Pittsburgh disc jockey "Mad Mike" Metro(vich) asking him to come and perform the song.
-James attempted to contact other members of the Shondells, but they had all moved away, joined the service, or gotten married and left the music business altogether.
+James first learned of all of this activity in April 1966, after getting a telephone call from Pittsburgh disc jockey "Mad Mike" Metro(vich), who asked him to come and perform the song.
+James attempted to contact other members of the Shondells, but they had all moved away, joined the service or gotten married and left the music business altogether.
 There remains disagreement over the role of Metrovich in the recording.
 In his book, Me, The Mob and the Music, James credits Pittsburgh dance promoter Bob Mack and never mentions Metrovich.

 In April 1966, James went by himself to make promotional appearances in Pittsburgh in nightclubs and on local television.
-He recruited a quintet that was playing at the Thunderbird Lounge in Greensburg called the Raconteurs -- Joe Kessler (guitar), Ron Rosman (keyboards), George Magura (saxophone), Mike Vale (bass), and Johnnie Hogg (drums) – as the new Shondells.
+Bob Mack made his dance club bands available to James for promotional appearances, but nothing seemed to fit until a guitarist from one of the bands took James to the Thunderbird Lounge in Greensburg, where he recruited a quintet that was playing there called the Raconteurs – Joe Kessler (guitar), Ron Rosman (keyboards), George Magura (saxophone and piano), Mike Vale (bass) and Vincent Pietropaoli (drums) – as the new Shondells.
 "I had no group, and I had to put one together really fast," recalled James.
 "I was in a Greensburg, PA club one night, and I walked up to a group that was playing that I thought was pretty good and asked them if they wanted to be the Shondells.
 They said yes, and off we went."

 With a touring group to promote the single, James went to New York City, where he sold the master of "Hanky Panky" to Roulette Records, at which time he changed his last name to James.
 With national promotion, the single became a No. 1 hit in July 1966.
 He signed with Leonard Stogel and Associates for management.
-In 1967, Kessler and Hogg were forced to leave after a dispute when planned monies were not remitted to them by Roulette, a label closely associated with organized crime, and whose head, Morris Levy, was the inspiration for the Herman "Hesh" Rabkin character on The Sopranos.
+In 1967, Kessler and Pietropaoli were forced to leave after a dispute when planned monies were not remitted to them by Roulette, a label closely associated with organized crime, and whose head, Morris Levy, was the inspiration for the Herman "Hesh" Rabkin character on The Sopranos.
 They were replaced by Eddie Gray (guitar) and Peter Lucia (drums); Magura departed as well.